zkxs/stationeers/notes/mips.md

 # end of lookup table
 ```

-This awful block of code executes uses a stupid-fall through hack to do a jump table with one line per entry.
+This awful block of code executes uses a fall-through hack to do a jump table with one line per entry.
 This is just burning cycles for the sake of saving lines which is incredibly stupid, but this is the type of line count optimization you're incentivized to do.

 ## Abusing Batch Operations

 Device ports are your biggest limitation, as you only have 6.
 Because batch operations (`lb`, `sb`) do not require a device port, they are perfect for abusing.
 If you can contrive a logic network to only have a single instance of a device type, you can just access it by PrefabHash using `lb` or `sb`.
 This may have some performance impact, but we're not incentivized to care about that.

 If you have two devices of the same type on a network, you can bind one to `d0`, then use `lb` and arithmetic to deduce  the state of the second device without ever using `l` on it directly.
 For example, if `l r0 d0 Setting` give you a 1, and `lb r0 SOME_HASH Setting Sum` gives you a 10, then we can deduce the second device has a Setting of 9.